-COLLEGE OF ARTS AND SCIENCES
+COLLEGE OF HUMANITIES AND SOCIAL SCIENCES

-The Grantham University College of Arts and Sciences prepares students for the workplace of today through the innovative use of online learning tools and curriculum designed to meet the expectations of fast-evolving employment markets.
-Grantham's College of Arts and Sciences provides each student with a foundation to be successful in general education, certificates and undergraduate degree programs.
+The Grantham University College of Humanities and Social Sciences prepares students for the workplace of today through the innovative use of online learning tools and curriculum designed to meet the expectations of fast-evolving employment markets.
+Grantham's College of Humanities and Social Sciences provides each student with a foundation to be successful in general education, certificates and undergraduate degree programs.

-PROGRAMS OF STUDY ASSOCIATE DEGREE BACHELOR'S DEGREE Criminal Justice Associate of Arts Bachelor of Arts Multidisciplinary Studies Associate of Arts Bachelor of Arts Multidisciplinary Studies with a concentration in Homeland Security Bachelor of Arts Paralegal Studies Associate of Arts Strategic Communications Bachelor of Arts
+PROGRAMS OF STUDY ASSOCIATE DEGREE BACHELOR'S DEGREE Criminal Justice Associate of Arts Bachelor of Arts Multidisciplinary Studies Associate of Arts Bachelor of Arts and Bachelor of Science Multidisciplinary Studies with a concentration in Homeland Security Bachelor of Arts Paralegal Studies Associate of Arts Strategic Communications Bachelor of Arts